Light-quantum/My-university/README.md

 # My-university
 study in university

-some experiments and brush questions, and my own ideas when I studied computer science in college.
+When I was studying computer science in university, I did some experiments and did oj system brush questions, as well as my own ideas